system76/tech-docs/src/models/thelio-b4/repairs.md

     - **6\*:** `PFP0` - to the [power button receptacle](#troubleshooting-the-power-button) on the front panel.
     - **7\*:** `USB0` - to the `JUSB1` header on motherboard, highlighted red above.
         - The `JUSB1` port is located above the four SATA ports.
+        - On the Thelio-IO board, the row of four pins plugs in, while the row of five pins hangs off the back and does not plug in.
         - This connector provides fan control and firmware updates.
     - **8\*:** `PMB0` - to the `Power Switch` and `Power LED` pins (the four bottom-left pins of the `JFP_1` header) on the motherboard.
         - On the motherboard, the red wire goes on the bottom and the black wire goes on the top.